F-I-D-O/Manuals/manuals/Ubuntu/Linux Manual.md

 Note that the `apt-mirror-updater` script can also measure the bandwidth, however, the result does not seem to be reliable.

+## Possible issues

+### `The repository '<repo>' no longer has a Release file`
+This can happen when the repository is outdated, which can happen quickly if we use non-stable (non-LTS) versions of Ubuntu.
+The solution is to either:

+- change the repository to a newer one manually or
+- change the url of all repositories to `http://old-releases.ubuntu.com/ubuntu/` and then upgrade the system to the newer version.

 # String Processing